cybermaggedon/sparql-service/README.md

 ## Introduction

-This is a SPARQL endpoint i.e. network service which executes SPARQL queries on behalf of a client.
+This is a SPARQL 1.0 endpoint i.e. network service which executes SPARQL queries on behalf of a client.
 The queries are executed against a data set held on the server side.
+The SPARQL service is read-only and does not support update commands.

 This is based on the Redland RDF libraries and uses Redland to implement SPARQL queries.